School board elections are important. Many times the races are decided in August in Duval County.

 After a lengthy debate, the Leon County School Board denied a new charter school’s application during Tuesday night’s board meeting.
 Scott Mazur, president of the local teacher’s union, said the charter’s application had “certain things that were missing.”
 George Levesque, attorney for the proposed school, said he hoped the board would consider “the recommendation made by your own staff — that the charter should be approved [despite the concerns].”
 Among several concerns laid out by staff was how the school would maintain a safe school officer, required by law [for both district run and charter schools].

-* When the charter school closes, the building purchased or constructed with taxpayer dollars (either directly or indirectly via lease payments) must be leased to another charter school or allow the school district to share in the sales proceeds to recoup the tax money if the building is sold.
+I encourage the school board to adopt a policy that states that they will deny all charter school applications that do not include the following: * Give assurance that the charter school will accept and have adequate support for ESE students * Fully explain the charter school’s plan to comply with the state law that requires a school safety officer with a gun to be at the school.
+Do they plan to allow teachers to be armed which the school district doesn’t allow for the district run schools? * When the charter school closes, the building purchased or constructed with taxpayer dollars (either directly or indirectly via lease payments) must be leased to another charter school or allow the school district to share in the sales proceeds to recoup the tax money if the building is sold.
 After all, if the charter school is planning to fund the purchase with our sales surtax dollars, the school district should be able to have the ability to recoup our sales surtax dollars.
 Apparently the FLDOE thinks that also.

 My guess is that most taxpayers don’t want our sales surtax money to fund the purchase of a school building that will later be sold to a private school for the purpose of enriching private real estate investors.